Visit this section regularly for coming events:

 Prayers for the Sick – Wednesday mornings 10:00am – 10:30am in the Church, everyone is welcome to join with other parishioners to pray for those among us who are suffering from illness and who need our prayers for healing and strength.
 This is a weekly prayer gathering.
 Please use the South Street side door.

-Parents in Touch Prayer Group of St. Ambrose Parish, invites you to join them on Tuesday mornings, at 9:20am for the Rosary, at the side altar of Our Blessed Mother.
+Parents in Touch Prayer Group of St. Ambrose Parish, invites you to join them on Tuesday mornings, at 10:00 am for the Rosary, and other prayers, at the side altar of Our Blessed Mother.
 Come pray for parents, children, family, friends, teachers and one another.

 Monthly Bridge/Euchre card parties ♠♣♥♦